-In this article I aim to share some easy ways to improve your email marketing results with use of images.
+In this post I aim to share some easy ways to improve your email marketing results with use of images.

 1. Choose the right style for your client

 Remember that marketing is always better when it is targeted – including emails.
-Clients want to feel you are talking directly to them, and that you are also bringing them value.
-As images can be emotion-inducing, they are therefore used most effectively for emotional purchases… investing in a new hairstyle or salon experience and buying a new dress or even a car are all purchase decisions that generally call upon more emotion than, for example, buying new stationary for work.
+Clients want to feel you are talking directly to them and that you are also bringing them value.
+As images can be emotion-inducing, they are therefore used most effectively for emotional purchases… investing in a new hairstyle or salon experience, buying a new dress or even a car are all purchase decisions that generally call upon more emotion than, for example, buying new stationery for work.

 While a common rule of thumb is said to be ‘70% text and 30% images’, this is not always the case for more emotion-based purchases – or for a more emotional audience.
 In these cases images can have more impact.
 Both Amazon and Trade Me are examples of companies who have had a lot of success with using a lot of images in their email campaigns.
 A recent car company who significantly increased images in their email campaign also achieved over 300% improvement in click-through!
 While this should not be expected as ‘the norm’, it certainly does show how effective the right use of images can be in email marketing.